No rapid response active. [This will be hidden on the published site]

 • We seek to honor the power, purpose, and inherent worth of every person.
 Human trafficking and sexual exploitation endanger the welfare of the individual, the family, and the community.
 Accepting such exploitation as inevitable is inconsistent with a human rights vision.

-• We know that listening to survivors of exploitation is critical to developing just and effective social policies.
+• We know that listening to survivors of exploitation and human trafficking victims is critical to developing just and effective social policies.
 We’re committed to survivor engagement.
 And we’re driven by survivor leadership.

 • We recognize that adults and children who have been trafficked or sexually exploited should be treated as victims of a crime, not as criminals themselves.